niyontwali/learning-git/README.md

 `git add .`
 5. Save changes of your codes (snapshot(version) of your codes) `git commit -m "description of what you did"`
+6. Connect your local repository to your remote repository `git remote add origin repo_url`
+7. Push your codes to github
+`git push -u origin main`